-Last weekend we were invited to Ladram Bay Holiday Park in East Devon.
+If you are looking for a Devon holiday park on the beach then you must check out Ladram Bay Holiday Park in East Devon.
 It’s a static and touring caravan site on the beautiful Jurassic Coast with all the facilities you need for the perfect family staycation.
-You can check out a short film about our stay on YouTube or read on to find out about our lovely long weekend at Ladram Bay.
+Read on to find out more about our lovely long weekend at Ladram Bay.

 About Ladram Bay Holiday Park